IGR1chard/PropNet/README.md

 well-trained.pt         → Example trained model
 ```
 ### **Setup, Requirements, and Usage**
+Copy the repository folder ( Downloads from the menu on the left of this page) in Windows 64bit.
+In alternative use any other machine with python3 installed.
 PropNet requires Python ≥ 3.8 and the following dependencies:
 ```
 numpy